sheel-gandhi/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Original Ranking
+Original Ranking (2nd position)
 ![image](https://user-images.githubusercontent.com/108366412/181428228-50590bfb-bb76-4012-89ed-48533ec9ea22.png)

 With the 9th grade scores replaced to NaNs (keeping student count as is), the overall passing percentage for Thomas High School dropped from 90.95% to 65.08% which led to its rank dropping from 2nd to 8th position.

-Ranking including 9th grade with NaN and total student id
+Ranking including 9th grade with NaN and total student id (8th position)
 ![image](https://user-images.githubusercontent.com/108366412/181428261-b1b1ba66-6b41-4deb-aa1d-2db7a0ba8de6.png)

 Once we updated the number of students to just 10th, 11th and 12th grade students, we were able to get updated ranking which shows Thomas High School is back at 2nd position with overall percentage of 90.63%

-Ranking excluding 9th grade
+Ranking excluding 9th grade (back to 2nd position)
 ![image](https://user-images.githubusercontent.com/108366412/181428365-6fbbf0ee-a147-42a6-bf59-75c80dba58d3.png)

 ### How does replacing the ninth-grade scores affect the following: